Middle School Math Contests

 USA Mathematical Talent Search (USAMTS)

-As opposed to most mathematics competitions, the USAMTS allows students a full month, or more, to work out their solutions.
-Carefully written justifications are required for each problem.
+A free mathematics competition open to all United States middle and high school students.
+Unlike most competitions, USAMTS allows students a full month or more to work out their solutions, and carefully written justifications are required for each problem.

 Bay Area Mathematical Olympiad (BAMO)